cloudevents/spec/docs/GOVERNANCE.md

 The specifications produced will adhere to the following:

-- The versioning scheme used will follow [semver](https://semver.org/)
+- The versioning scheme used will follow [semver](https://semver.org/).

-- All normative specifications, and the Primer, will be grouped together into a single logical unit and released at the same time, at the same version number.
+- Specifications will be grouped into logical units and released at the same time, with the same version number.
 This is true regardless of whether each individual document actually changed during the release cycle.
-- When a new release of a specification is ready, it will be given a version number matching the appropriate semver version string but with a suffix of `-rc#` (release candidate).
-This will indicate that the authors believe it is ready for final release but it needs to go through a testing period to allow for broader testing before it promoted to its final version number.
-  This will be true for updates to existing specifications and for new specifications.
+The determination of the number of groups, and which document belongs in a group, can change over time.

 - Since changing the CloudEvents `specversion` string could have a significant impact on implementations, all non-breaking changes will be made as "patch" version updates - this allows for the value "on the wire" to remain